-From the Ancient Faith website:
+From a 2020 Ancient Faith interview:

 Your book Gratitude in Life’s Trenches has been creating quite a stir since it came out earlier this month.
 Within days of the book’s release it became an Amazon best-seller in its category, and it has received a string of positive reviews.
 Rod Dreher wrote that “this book will open closed minds, gladden weary hearts and change people’s lives,” while Bishop John, Antiochian Orthodox Bishop of Worcester and New England, praised the book for “[taking] the gems of truth from neuroscience, psychology, sociology and theology to show how to experience the good life.”
 A number of academics are also recommending the book, from institutions that include University of Notre Dame, St. Tikhon’s Seminary, and the St. Constantine school.
 Why do you think your book has made such a splash so quickly?

 Well, this year has been a year of terrible trouble, and people are desperate for answers.
 The troubles that confront our society, like the challenges facing us as individuals, raise profound questions about what it means to live the good life.
 People are hungry to know if it is even possible to flourish when everything seems to be falling apart.
 I have tried to speak to these concerns, both at the societal and the individual level.
 My answer is that, yes, we can flourish even when everything is going wrong, but sometimes that involves needing to rethink what human flourishing actually means.
 Often we have a certain image of flourishing that we get from the media and from Hollywood, and that image needs to be critiqued in light of Orthodox theology.